redhat-best-practices-for-k8s/certsuite-qe/README.md

 #### Environment variables
 * `FEATURES` - select the test scenarios that you are going to test, comma separated
+* `TNF_REPO_PATH` - absolute path to  [test-network-function](https://github.com/test-network-function/test-network-function) on your machine
+* `TNF_IMAGE` - link to tnf image.
+Default is quay.io/testnetworkfunction/test-network-function
+* `TNF_IMAGE_TAG` - image tag that is going to be tested.
+Default is latest
+* `LOG_LEVEL` - Log level.
+Default is 4
+* `TEST_IMAGE` - Test image that is going to be used for all test resources such as deployments, daemonsets and so on.
+Default is quay.io/testnetworkfunction/cnf-test-partner

 #### Available features
 The list of available features: